pryley/site-reviews/ROADMAP.md

 ## Technical debt

+- [ ] **`NoticeController::dismissNotice()` will construct any class the browser names.**
+  It guards on `class_exists($notice)` and nothing else, then calls `glsr($notice)`, which reflect-constructs the class through the container and resolves its constructor arguments.
+The class name comes straight from `$_POST`, and `dismiss-notice` is in `Router::unguardedAdminActions()` — so the route takes **no nonce**, and `wp_ajax_glsr_admin_action` puts it within reach of **any logged-in user**, subscriber included.
+There is no capability check either.

+  Confirmed by execution, and it is milder than it sounds: `glsr('WP_Query')` builds a real `WP_Query` and then `->dismiss()` hits `WP_Query::__call()`, which shrugs and returns false — nothing happens.
+What it costs depends entirely on whether some class in the process has a side-effecting constructor and a signature the container can resolve, and no such gadget has been demonstrated.
+So: hardening, not an exploit.

+  The shape of the fix is `is_subclass_of($notice, AbstractNotice::class)`, and probably a capability check to go with it.
+Both are decisions, not obvious calls: the route is unguarded on purpose (a nonce on a page served from a cache is somebody else's nonce), and dismissing a notice is not a destructive act.
+Covered — as current behaviour, with a comment saying so — by `tests/pest/Integration/NoticeTest.php`.

 - [ ] **`glsr_assigned_terms` is written with term taxonomy ids, not term ids.**
   `ReviewController::onAfterChangeAssignedTerms()` is hooked to WordPress's `set_object_terms`, whose 3rd and 6th arguments are `term_taxonomy_id`s